github/teach.github.com/topics/Viewing-History.md

     git show HEAD^^

-## Composition of a file
-Visualize the file's commits that brought it to the current state, including  developer, branch, date

-    git blame FILENAME

-## Shortlog
-For release notes

-    git shortlog

-Author summary only

-    git shortlog -s -10

 ## Describe
 Short notation to refer to a commit based on its position relative to a branch point.

     git describe

-## Viewing a specific file
-To view the contents of a file at a specific point in time,

-    cat-file